 Current situation in the UK

 The forestry commission have completed a survey of Ash dieback confirmed findings across the UK as a whole.
 As of September 2018, 49.2% of the UK landmass, split by 10km grid squares, was found to have been infected.
-A map can be viewed by clicking here.
+A map can be found here.

 Ash dieback is characterised by three symptoms: